ShadiestGoat/mongosteel/README.md

 ## Limitations

-1. A schema cannot have a property named 'type' and 'required' as those are currently used to identify schema options
+1. A schema cannot have a property named 'type' and 'required' (both at once, ie. {type: "string"} is ok, but {type: "string", required: "boolean"} isn't) as those are currently used to identify schema options
 2. No plugins (though there are methods, which aren't fully tested and be slightly broken)
-3. Not all methods are implemented (due to some being superior, case and point: `findOneAndDelete` > `deleteOne`), but again the collection property is exposed, you can still call those methods from the mongodb driver
+3. Not all methods are implemented (due to some being superior, case and point: `findOneAndDelete` > `deleteOne`), and lack of a need)

 ## Contributions